FI0705 – Travel

-- Cash advances for travel may be requested via the IRIS travel module via the Travel Advance Form (Form T41) available on the Treasurer's Office website at http://treasurer.tennessee.edu/forms/.
+- Cash advances for travel may be requested via the IRIS travel module via the Travel Advance Form (Form T41) available on the Office of Finance website at http://finance.tennessee.edu/forms/.
 Advances from university funds constitute a loan to an individual.
 The advance must be repaid within 30 days upon completion of the travel.

 - If a cash advance is not repaid within 30 days after the conclusion of the trip, a deduction may be made from the employee or student's payroll check.
 By requesting a travel advance, the traveler is authorizing this deduction.
 Any person for whom a payroll deduction is made will forfeit future cash advance privileges.

 - A Travel Advance Form (Form T-41) must be completed to determine the amount of the advance.
 The form must include an itemized estimate of expenses.
 The form must be attached to the trip request in IRIS and received by the appropriate business office in enough time to allow for audit, processing, and disbursement of funds.
 Normally, a cash advance will not be made more than ten days before the travel departure date and will be direct deposited into the traveler’s bank account.
 Direct deposit is only available for University employees and UT students who have been created in IRIS.

 - Advances are limited to a maximum of eighty percent (80%) of estimated reimbursable travel expenses.
 However, team, tour, and international travel may be advanced at one hundred percent (100%) of estimated travel costs.